Davide Dionigi: Managerial career

 From 9 November 2010 until 26 June 2012, he has been the head coach of Taranto.

 On 2 July 2012, he was named the new head coach of Reggina.

 On 24 June 2020, he was appointed at the helm of Serie B club Ascoli.
 He left the club by the end of the season after guiding them to safety.

 On 10 December 2020, he joined Serie B club Brescia, as the third head coach of the season for the Rondinelle.
 He was removed from his coaching position less than two months later, on 3 February 2021.

 On 17 June 2022, Dionigi was hired by Serie B club Cosenza on a one-year contract.
 He was dismissed on 31 October 2022, with Cosenza on sixteenth place in the league table.

 On 31 March 2025, Dionigi was appointed as the new head coach of his hometown club Reggiana.
 Under his tenure, he successfully managed to turn the team's fortunes and bring Reggiana out of the relegation zone, being successively confirmed in charge of the club as a consequence.
+On 8 February 2026, he was dismissed by Reggiana, following a streak of 8 games with only 1 point gained.